keboola/developers-docs/extend/generic-extractor/configuration/config/index.md

 with hash from the target Storage table, otherwise you'll get an error (`Some columns are missing in the csv files`).

-There are also some differences in naming of very long columns.
-For example a property `data.modules.#DistributionGroups.outputs.groupCharacteristics.persistent` is shortened to `d__m__DistributionGroups_outputs_groupCharacteristics_persistent` in Level 1 extractor, and to `DistributionGroups_outputs_groupCharacteristics_persistent` in Level 2 and above extractor.
+There are also some differences in the naming of very long columns.
+For example, a property `data.modules.#DistributionGroups.outputs.groupCharacteristics.persistent` is shortened to `d__m__DistributionGroups_outputs_groupCharacteristics_persistent` in a Level 1 extractor, and to `DistributionGroups_outputs_groupCharacteristics_persistent` in Level 2 and above.

 Compare the results of examples [EX124](https://github.com/keboola/generic-extractor/tree/master/doc/examples/124-naming-conflict-legacy)